Aghione

-Aghione is a commune in the Haute-Corse department of France on the island of Corsica.
+Aghione (Corsican: Aghjone) is a commune in the Haute-Corse department of France on the island of Corsica.

-The inhabitants of the commune are known as Aghionais or Aghionaises

 Geography

 Aghion is located on the eastern plains of Corsica 5 km west of Aleria.
 It can be accessed by the D343 road which comes from the National Highway N198 in the south east and passes west through the southern plain of the commune to Maison Pierraggi in the west and continues on to Vezzani in the Tagnone Valley 25 km away.
 From the D343 the D443 branches north at the hamlet of Samuleto and continues to the village before continuing north by a tortuous mountain route to Casevecchie.

 The commune is watered by the Tagnone, a tributary of Tavignano that separates an area of hills to the north from the plain, which is larger in area, to the south.
 There is a large dam with a large lake in the south of the commune.

 Neighbouring communes and villages

 History

-During the Second World War Aghione aerodrome was used by the 306th Fighter Wing of the 15th US Air Force from 10–21 August 1944 to support Operation Dragoon (the Invasion of Southern France).
+During the Second World War Aghione aerodrome was used by the 306th Fighter Wing of the 15th US Air Force from 10 to 21 August 1944 to support Operation Dragoon (the Invasion of Southern France).